-If you are having symptoms suggestive of Ragweed Allergy every year between August to October, with symptom free interval in between, then Ragweed Allergy is the likely diagnosis.
+If you are having symptoms suggestive of Ragweed Allergy every year between August and October, with symptom free interval in between, then Ragweed Allergy is the likely diagnosis.
 However, one must get the diagnosis confirmed by a physician.
 There are two tests used to confirm this condition.
 The first of them is the Skin Sensitivity Test, wherein the skin is scratched or pricked with Ragweed pollen.
 In case of Ragweed Allergy, the skin will turn red and begin to itch.
 The other test is the Laboratory Blood Immunoessay which tests the presence of antibodies to Ragweed pollen in blood.

 Monitor the Pollen Count

 During the affected months, the pollen counts of the affected areas are often reported in the News reports.
-One can also find them from the National Allergy Bureau, or alternatively seek the details from the website of American Academy of Allergy, Asthma and Immunity at www.aaai.org .When the pollen counts rise, one needs to take more precautions.
+One can also find them from the National Allergy Bureau, or alternatively seek the details from the website of the American Academy of Allergy, Asthma and Immunity at www.aaai.org .When the pollen counts rise, one needs to take more precautions.
 One can also plan a trip to areas with a lower count, especially if the symptoms are too severe.

 Avoid exposure to Ragweed pollen